 To learn the basic aspects of the elementary functions (rational, exponential, logarithmic, and trigonometric).
 Most students in this course plan to take the regular calculus sequence.

 Math 151 or Math 117

-Precalculus - Mathematics for Calculus, Stewart, Redlin and Watson, OSU edition
+Precalculus - Mathematics for Calculus, 5th OSU custom edition, by Stewart, Redlin and Watson, Thomson, ISBN 0-495-42084-0